Clitoridectomy: Human rights concerns

 Clitoridectomies are the most common form of female genital mutilation.
 The World Health Organization (WHO) estimates that clitoridectomies have been performed on 200 million girls and women that are currently alive.
 The regions that most clitoridectomies take place are Asia, the Middle East and west, north and east Africa.
 The practice also exists in migrants originating from these regions.
 Most of the surgeries are for cultural or religious reasons.

-Clitoridectomy of women with intersex conditions is controversial when it takes place during childhood or under duress.
-Intersex women exposed to such treatment have spoken of their loss of physical sensation, and loss of autonomy.
+Clitoridectomy of people with conditions such as congenital adrenal hyperplasia that cause a clitoromegaly is controversial when it takes place during childhood or under duress.
+Many women who were exposed to such treatment have reported loss of physical sensation in the affected area, and loss of autonomy.
 In recent years, multiple human rights institutions have criticized early surgical management of such characteristics.

-In 2013, it was disclosed in a medical journal that four unnamed elite female athletes from developing countries were subjected to gonadectomies and partial clitoridectomies after testosterone testing revealed that they had an intersex condition.
-In April 2016, the United Nations Special Rapporteur on health, Dainius Pūras, condemned this treatment as a form of female genital mutilation "in the absence of symptoms or health issues warranting those procedures."
+In 2013, it was disclosed in a medical journal that four unnamed elite female athletes from developing countries were subjected to gonadectomies and partial clitoridectomies after testosterone testing revealed that they had an intersex variation or disorder of sex development.
+In April 2016, the United Nations Special Rapporteur on health, Dainius Pūras, condemned this treatment as a form of genital mutilation "in the absence of symptoms or health issues warranting those procedures."